mnikitha1408/nikitha-portfolio/redesign_assignment.md

 * What I would do differently: I would first provide some context about what the restaurant performance index is.
 I would shorten the title.
 I would also highlight 2015 and 2020 to show the stark difference between them.

 ## Step Three: Wireframing

+Here is a copy of my wireframe,
 ![Wireframe](/wireframe.jpeg)

+Having critiqued the chart, here are the changes I thought to implement.
+* Focus on how the restaurant industry was affected in the US in 2020 as a result of the pandemic.
+* Reduce the number of colours on the chart.
+* Compare 2020 (worst performance index) with 2015 to highlight the difference.
+* Highlight the neutral performancce level of 100.
+* Get rid of the legend as well as the labels for each year.

+I wanted to keep it as simple as possible while still conveying my message